From semi-Markov random evolutions to scattering transport and superdiffusion: Introduction

 \bt{Exponential waiting times are typical in several physical systems, but this pattern can be distorted in many situations.
 From the probabilistic point of view this means that it is useful to relax the Markov assumption (with exponential time intervals)} in order to allow arbitrarily distributed waiting times between different modes of evolution.
 Thus Korolyuk and Swishchuk had the idea of having $V(t)$ a semi-Markov process and they developed the theory of the so-called semi-Markov Random Evolutions (see \cite{koro} and references therein).
 However, since in this case the Markov property is lost, the classical connection to abstract Cauchy problems is no longer true and a new theory in this sense has not yet been developed.

-This paper makes some progress in this direction.
-We \bt{develop the theory of equations in Banach spaces} representing the semi-Markov counterpart of eq. \eqref{eq primo ordine} for the general case, and also of eq. \eqref{eq secondo ordine} for the two-state model.
+This paper makes a remarkable progress in this direction.
+Indeed, in Theorem \ref{teeqf} we find an abstract equation representing the semi-Markov counterpart of eq. \eqref{eq primo ordine} and therefore, it consists in a generalization of the abstract (linear) Boltzmann-type equation .
+We will also find the semi-Markov analogue of equation \eqref{eq secondo ordine} for the two-state model.
 It turns out that these equations are non-local in the time variable, as a consequence of the memory effect induced by the semi-Markov perturbation.

 An application of the above theory gives us the possibility to develop a semi-Markov model of scattering transport: we consider a semi-Markov version of the isotropic transport process, i.e., whose flight times are not exponentially distributed.
 If such flight times have finite mean and variance, then this process is again an approximation of a Brownian motion, just like in the Markov case.
 Instead, the asymptotic behaviour in case of infinite mean and variance is more complicated and is not included in the limit theorems developed so far.